-Lentils…were on my mind since past weekend, again thanks to the food bloggers conference.
-Canadian Lentils was the official sponsor and they even gave me real wood salad tongs, that I’m sure you will see in many pictures.
-As you can imagine, we had lentils for breakfast, lunch and dinner.
+Lentils were on my mind since past weekend, again thanks to the food bloggers conference.
+Canadian Lentils was the official sponsor and as you can imagine, we had lentils for breakfast, lunch and dinner.
 Literally.
 Surprisingly, upon my return home I cooked more lentils.
 That tells me I like lentils.

 A few years ago, lentils captured me mostly with their dirt cheap price, and that’s organic green lentils I’m talking about.
-Spinach and Lentil Soup from my Italian neighbour was my first time I ever tried lentils, and it went viral on Pinterest.
-Since then I also made lentil salad, curry and even a casserole that tastes delicious but didn’t win in a recipe contest.
-Oh well, it’s super delicious anyways, just lentils weren’t sprinkled on mac and cheese.
+Spinach lentil soup recipe from my Italian neighbour was my first time I ever tried lentils.
+Since then I also made Moroccan lentil salad, slow cooker chicken lentil soup and even a chicken and lentil casserole.

-This vegan smoky, hearty and delicious lentil chili is a perfect comforting meal on a cold winter evening.
+This plant-based smoky, hearty and delicious lentil chili is a perfect comforting meal on a cold winter evening.
 Sweet, with a hint of lime and a heat kick, it’s definitely far away from being boring.
-If you have no time to cook, pre-brown the veggies and throw everything in a crock pot to enjoy lentil chili in slow cooker after a busy day.
-The chili is mild enough for the little picky eaters.
+If you have no time to cook, pre-brown veggies and throw everything in a crock pot to enjoy lentil chili in slow cooker after a busy day.
+Chili is mild enough for the little picky eaters.
 Mine didn’t ask for seconds but ate the firsts without any drama.
 I will take that.

 - 2 medium onions, finely chopped